hyperswine/quantii-research/blog/halting-problem.md

 ---
-date: 2022-12-17T10:00
+date: 2022-12-21
 name: Jasen Qin
-title: Performance Considerations, Pt.
-1
+title: Halting Problem
 url: https://github.com/hyperswine
 email: jasen.qin33@gmail.com
 ---

-**What is performance and why do we care?**
+The halting problem is quite simple yet complex.
+It can be applied to many situations.
+Many types of programs can be reduced to a formulation of the halting problem, and it is useful in ensuruing a program doesn't just hang there doing nothing.

-That is a great question.
+Of interest are total functional programming languages.
+These langs are "probably terminating".

 ---